theopmw/Top-Spots-London/README.md

 * [Bootstrap4](https://getbootstrap.com/): Bootstrap Library used throughout the project for the Bootstrap Grid System, to make the site responsive and for select Bootstrap Components.
 * Various online resources utilised for guidance throught the project - [CSS Tricks](https://css-tricks.com/), [Stack Overflow](https://stackoverflow.com/), [W3 Schools](https://www.w3schools.com/) and Google Developers Documentation.
     * All code modified from external sources to suit the needs of the project are attributed via comments above the code throughout the project.
+* The Code Institute Tutor Team for assistance with the creation of the site, especially in the development of the preloader.

 ### Content